Back

 Access Information

 Accessing Inuyama Castle by train is convenient.
-From Nagoya Station, take the Meitetsu Inuyama Line for about 25 minutes (using the Limited Express or Myu Sky) to Inuyama Station.
-It’s a 20-minute walk from Inuyama Station to the castle.
+It takes about 25 minutes from Nagoya Station to Inuyama Station via the Meitetsu Inuyama Line (using the Limited Express or Myu Sky).
+From Inuyama Station, it's a 20-minute walk to the castle.

-Walk from Inuyama Station through the Castle Town
+Recommended Route: Walking from Inuyama Station through Castle Town

-The route from the west exit of Inuyama Station takes about 20 minutes.
+The route from the west exit of Inuyama Station is about a 20-minute walk.
 After exiting the station, turn right at the Honmachi intersection and proceed straight along "Honmachi Street."
-Enjoy the charming streets of the castle town that retain the atmosphere of the Edo period, stopping by food stalls and cafes on your way to the castle.
+Enjoy the charming streets of the castle town, reminiscent of the Edo period, while stopping by food stalls and cafes on your way to the castle.

-The path is flat and easy to navigate, so there's no worry of getting lost.
-Along the way, you will see the red torii gate of Sanko Inari Shrine, which marks the entrance to Inuyama Castle.
+The path is flat and easy to follow, so there's no worry of getting lost.
+Along the way, you'll see the red torii gate of Sanko Inari Shrine, which marks the entrance to Inuyama Castle.

 image